 Using the feature, retailers can get to know how customers shop for products using their devices and PCs on Google.
 At present, the majority of people search online, still, most of them buy products from physical stores.
 What makes Shopping Insights interesting for retailers is the way it shows them consumers’ preferences and mindshare for different products on the basis of the city, state, or country.

 Well, of course, there is already the AdWords Keyword Planner which helps you find current search trends and new keywords, but Shopping Insights goes one step further from finding out the latest trends only…it offers the capability to understand consumer’s shopping trends in detail on a city-by-city level with a lot more useful features.
 Also, it is more of a decision-making tool to adjust your strategy than a concrete AdWords helper.

 Main features of Shopping Insights

-As already said above, Shopping Insights is meant to serve retailers with proper information on the trending and popular products searched and bought by customers using Google as the medium.
+As already said above, Google Shopping Insights is meant to serve retailers with proper information on the trending and popular products searched and bought by customers using Google as the medium.

 There are three main categories: